Name: Heidi Catlin

-Heidi has turned into a shining example of both a successful apprentice and a woman in a maledominated environment.
+Heidi has turned into a shining example of both a successful apprentice and a woman in a male-dominated environment.

+Heidi has excelled in her programme and been consistently ahead of progress, remaining proactive and self-motivated through changes in talent coaches.
 She has now been promoted to HEO and has moved to be assistant private secretary to Jo Johnson MP, and is determined to still achieve her programme whilst in a new challenging role.

-What have you done previously (work/education/voluntary work/traineeship etc.)?
+What have you done previously?